UBC Reads Sustainability brings well-known sustainability authors to our campus to engage in campus-wide discussion.

 - David Korten, author of Agenda for a New Economy.
 Lecture: Creating a Real Wealth Economy for a Just and Sustainable Future: Sept 29, 2010.

-UBC Reads Sustainability partners with AMS Sustainability, the UBC Sustainability Initiative, the Pacific Institute for Climate Change Solutions, the Liu Institute for Global Issues, and Centre for Community Engaged Learning, the First nations House of Learning, the S.K.Y Lee Global Resource Lounge, and the Centre for Teaching, Learning and Technology.
+UBC Reads Sustainability is coordinated by UBC Sustainability Initiative and partners with AMS Sustainability, the UBC Sustainability Initiative, the Pacific Institute for Climate Change Solutions, the Liu Institute for Global Issues, and Centre for Community Engaged Learning, the First nations House of Learning, the S.K.Y Lee Global Resource Lounge, and the Centre for Teaching, Learning and Technology.

 Please contact Kshamta Hunter for any inquiries.